shahen94/react-native-video-processing/README.md

     }
 }
 ```
-or you can use ProcessingManager without mounting VideoPlayer component
+Or you can use `ProcessingManager` without mounting `VideoPlayer` component:
 ```javascript
 import React, { Component } from 'react';
 import { View } from 'react-native';